paula939/paula939/README.md

-- 👋 Hi, I’m @paula939
+- 🍄Hi, I’m @paula939
-- 👀 I’m interested in learning everything I can about coding and computer science
+- I'm 16 years old and I'm from Nicaragua, the biggest country of Centralamerica...
-- 🌱 I’m currently learning introduction to computer science
+- I'm currently learning language C++
-- 💞️ I’m looking to collaborate introductory works
-- 📫 How to reach me here.
+I think that's it for the moment.
+I don't have any coding expercience but I willing to learn how to do it :).

+🌼
+-

 <!---
 paula939/paula939 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.